The ECS project was done. But every job I was looking at wanted Kubernetes, and I hadn’t touched EKS in a while. So I needed to go build a thing.

 Issue #7: Health Check Failing After Deployment

-The Root Cause: The database connection pool wasn’t initialized properly on startup.
+Pods running but /health returning 503.
+The database connection pool wasn’t initializing on startup.

 # app.py - add proper initialization